Короткотермінова робота в США (англійською)

 1. A cover letter, including:

-- Brief description of self.
+- A brief description of self.
 This should include your special interests, reasons for wanting to work in the U.S., what personal advantages you hope to gain from your employment, what you can offer to your employer, etc.

 - Desired dates of employment.